-Neighborhood developed and implemented a Population Health Management Strategy (PHMS) based on comprehensive analysis of its entire membership population.
 Neighborhood's PHMS includes an integrated approach that addresses the members' needs across the various demographic continuum.
-The objectives of Plan's PHMS are to provide high quality, cost-effective integrated medical and behavioral health services that are culturally and linguistically appropriate for each member and responds to feedback obtained through member experience surveys.
-Additionally, PHMS helps to identify gaps in care in current health programs and create cross-functional opportunities to effectively use internal and external resources.
-The PHMS defines how the health services are identified, offered and delivered to the members across all risk levels.
-The Director of Population Health oversees the Plan's PHMS and it addresses the following key areas along the continuum of care:
+The objectives of the Plan's PHMS are to provide high quality, cost-effective integrated medical and behavioral health services that are culturally and linguistically appropriate for each member and responds to feedback obtained through member experience surveys.
+Additionally, PHMS helps to identify gaps in care in current health programs and create cross-functional opportunities to effectively use internal and external resources to address those gaps.
+The PHMS defines how the health services are identified, offered, and delivered to the members across all risk levels.
+The PHMS addresses the following key areas along the continuum of care:

-- ➤ Keeping Members Healthy;
+- Keeping Members Healthy;

 - Management of Members with Emerging Risk;

 - Patient Safety and Outcomes Across Settings; and

 - Management of Multiple Chronic Conditions

 Neighborhood's population health management services are provided by interdisciplinary teams that include care management, disease management, social services, behavioral health, data analytics, and community resources.
 The PHMS is inclusive of coordination and collaboration of programs across the Plan including but not limited to complex case management, care management, community outreach, disease management, utilization management and quality improvement.
-The PHMS is annually reviewed and updated by the Director of Population Health prior to presenting to the Plan's Medicaid and Commercial Quality and Operations Committee.